 - Distribution: Ensuring timely delivery to end customers or businesses.

-Strong supply chain management practices enable companies to reduce costs, improve customer satisfaction, and gain a strategic advantage.
+Based on the author's experience managing end-to-end supply chain operations, strong supply chain management practices enable companies to reduce costs, improve customer satisfaction, and gain a strategic advantage.
 For professionals, understanding these elements is essential to drive operational excellence and build resilient systems that can adapt to global market changes.

 Advancing to Leadership in Supply Chain Roles